tiryakiv/Mass-segmentation/README.md

 In the second step,  the mass segmentation performances of the proposed U-net++Xception and other recent U-net based nine models were investigated.
 The proposed U-net++Xception model has better performance than U-net5L, Unet++, ResUnet, DeepLabV3Plus and AttentionU-net in terms of DSC.

-In the third and final step the mass segmentation model predictions were classied into benign versus malignant.
-The purpose of this step was use to demonstrate the entire system performance for automated breast cancer diagnosis.
+In the third and final step the mass segmentation model predictions were classified into benign versus malignant.
+The purpose of this step was to demonstrate the entire system performance for automated breast cancer diagnosis.

 Breast segmentation training and validation codes:
 * train_valid_unet5L_mg_seg04_4nov22_v001.ipynb